-Panel interview
+panel interview

 Panel or committee interviews usually have three or more interviewers from different parts of the company.
 Each person may use a different interview style to get information about you.
-You should direct your answers to whoever asked the question.
+You should direct your answers to whoever asked the question, while making eye contact with all of the interviewers.
 As panel interviews look beyond experience and capabilities, it's important to be aware of your body language.
 Try to ask some insightful questions.

-Video interview
+video interview